KyleGospo/docs.bazzite.gg/src/Advanced/GNOME_Disks_Auto-Mount_Guide.md

 ### Filesystem Arguments

+!!! warning

-> **Warning**: If a drive is formatted, then do not remove it from `/etc/fstab`, so the "nofail" option is a must to avoid issues with booting.
+    If a drive is formatted, then do not remove it from `/etc/fstab`, so the "nofail" option is a must to avoid issues with booting.

 ![GNOME_Edit_Mount_Options|690x465, 75%](../img/GNOME_Edit_Mount_Options.png)